 A process blade encompasses a cohesive collection of process options, such as practices and strategies, that should be chosen and then applied in a context sensitive manner.
 Each process blade addresses a specific capability, such as Data Management, Continuous Delivery, or Portfolio Management.

 We’ve organized the process blades into three categories, each of which builds on the previous category:

 - Disciplined Agile Delivery (DAD).
 This category supports the four delivery lifecycles – Continuous Delivery, Exploratory/Lean Startup, Lean/Kanban, and Agile/Scrum – as process blades as well as Program Management (the coordination of a large delivery team).

 - Disciplined DevOps.
-This category expands on Disciplined Agile Delivery to add five process blades: Non-Agile/Lean Lifecycles (which are recognized by, but not supported by, the DA framework), Release Management, Operations, Support, and Data Management.
+This category expands on Disciplined Agile Delivery to add five process blades: Non-Agile/Lean Lifecycles (which are recognized by, but not supported by, the DA toolkit), Release Management, Operations, Support, and Data Management.

 - Disciplined Agile IT.
 This category expands on Disciplined DevOps to add the following process blades: People Management, Product Management, Portfolio Management, Enterprise Architecture, Reuse Engineering, IT Governance , and Continuous Improvement.

 Given our philosophies around terminology, in particular our preference for existing terminology, it is admittedly strange that we created a new term such as this.
 Our thinking was that we wanted to get across the idea that a blade could be updated or even replaced, just like a server blade in your operational infrastructure.
 As the situation that a team faces evolves, it should be possible for the team to update their configuration of a process blade, or even replace it entirely, with little or no impact to the teams around them.
 Hence, a process blade is the process equivalent of a server blade.